 However problems in construction and budget overspends have meant that the commissioning of these two new mega stations have been repeatedly delayed.

-While increased capacity should greatly assist in avoiding further energy crisis’s, many commentators believe the country is not ‘out of the woods’ yet and structural reform is still needed in the sector, with the introduction of more competition in generation and distribution, the removal of Eskom’s near monopolistic position and a liberalisation of the overall market to enhance available returns for private investors and thereby more easily encourage their participation.
-Of course all this should happen with the poorest households being shielded from the inevitable tariff increases and with labour intensive industries, like manufacturing, being supported in the transition to a more cost reflective commercial tariff structure!
+While increased capacity should greatly assist in avoiding further energy crisis’s, many commentators believe the country is not ‘out of the woods’ yet and structural reform is still needed in the sector, with the introduction of more competition in generation and distribution, the removal of Eskom’s near-monopolistic position and liberalisation of the overall market to enhance available returns for private investors and thereby more easily encourage their participation.
+Of course, all this should happen with the poorest households being shielded from the inevitable tariff increases and with labour-intensive industries, like manufacturing, being supported in the transition to a more cost-reflective commercial tariff structure!

 Looking forward it is anticipated that South Africa’s energy demand will double current levels by 2030.
 Delivering the capacity and quality of power needed by the country’s growing economy to ensure that South Africa remains as the commercial and financial gateway to the African continent will be a major ongoing challenge in the medium to long term.

 In the meantime, South Africans should brace themselves for more of the same – voltage variations, load discharges and occasional unplanned power outages – as Eskom frantically tries to balance supply and demand, especially in densely populated urban areas when usage reaches a peak or the available supply is limited by the demands of maintenance on overworked and ageing generation stations and infrastructure.

 Every reasonable effort is made to ensure that the information provided above is accurate.
 No guarantees for the accuracy of the information is made.